devhubapp/devhub/PRIVACY.md

 Client-side communication is encrypted using HTTPS.
 Server-side tokens are encrypted or behind environment variables.

-We recommend being extra careful with which browser extensions you have installed to avoid token exposure to third parties.
+We recommend being mindful with which browser extensions you have installed to avoid token exposure to third parties.

 ### Support